-Although not part of traditional Somali culture, hookah (shisha) is increasingly popular among East African youth (Somali and Oromo) and college students in the Twin Cities.
+In the Twin Cities, hookah is particularly popular among East African Immigrant groups (Somali and Oromo) and the young adult/college student population.
 One study of college students found that nearly half (46%) of college students report that they have tried hookah.
-In Minnesota, 18-24 year olds report the highest rates of hookah use; nearly 4 percent of all 18-24 year olds and 9 percent of 18-24-year-old cigarette smokers report hookah use.
+In Minnesota, 18-24 year olds report the highest rates of hookah use; nearly 4% of all 18-24 year olds and 9% of 18-24 year old cigarette smokers report hookah use.